Average salaries in France: Understanding Your Worth

 What’s the minimum salary in France?

-As of March 2024, the minimum wage in France is €11.65 per hour.
-For a full-time employee who works 35 hours a week, the minimum salary in France is €1,766.92 gross per month or €21,203 gross per year.
+As of 2024,for a full-time employee who works 35 hours a week, the minimum salary in France is €1,766.92 gross per month or €21,203 gross per year.

 France ranks the 6th highest for minimum wage (salaire minimum interprofessionnel de croissance or SMIC) out of 21 European countries.